balboacodes/arrayable/README.md

 ## About Arrayable

 Arrayable is a TypeScript port of [Laravel's](https://github.com/laravel/laravel) array helpers.
-It aims to bring a small dose of the expressive and elegant syntax Laravel is known for to the TypeScript community.
-It has no third-party dependencies, is fully-typed, and includes all of Laravel's tests ported to [Vitest](https://github.com/vitest-dev/vitest).
-While most helper methods have been ported over, some exceptions were made:

-- Methods that require third-party packages like `random` and `shuffle`
-- Methods that are not documented on Laravel's docs page
-- Methods that are not applicable to JavaScript like `float`, `isAssoc`, `prependKeysWith`, etc.

-Only arrays are currently supported, but if there is enough demand, this package can be expanded to allow for objects.
+It also supports object literals.

 ## Installation